 Day 6-10 Yogyakarta

-Yogyakarta, or “Jogja” how locals call it is the cultural city of Java.
+Yogyakarta, or “Jogja” how locals call it is the cultural city of Java and can’t be missed on an East Java Itinerary.
 It is famous for its traditional art and cultural heritage.
 You can visit here some of the most spectacular temples and also lovely neighborhoods with a lot of street art, cafés and even a bulk-store that we loved.
 We traveled from Malang to Yogyakarta by train with the Maliboro Express which was very comfortable.
-You can book a ticket in advance on 12Go.Asia
+You can book a ticket in advance on 12Go.Asia or Bookaway.

 Read more: Things to do in Yogyakarta